surfriderfoundationeurope/mot/README.md

 ## Project

 Welcome to MOT, the garbage detection on river banks github.
-It is part of a project led by [Surfrider Europe](https://surfrider.eu/),
+It is part of a project led by [Surfrider Europe](https://surfrider.eu/), which aims at quantifying plastic pollution in rivers through space and time.

 MOT stands for Multi-Object Tracking, as we detect, then track the different plastic trash instances.